devdavedevdave/pong-clone/README.md

 ## Features
 - **OOP-like Structure**: Implements a pseudo-OOP architecture in C for game logic.
 - **Custom Game Loop**: Features a handcrafted game loop essential for real-time game control.
-- **Player vs. AI Gameplay**: Engage in the timeless game against a computer-controlled opponent.
 - **Simple UI**: Utilizes a minimalistic user interface for clear and straightforward gameplay.

 ## Getting Started